What is a DO vs MD?

 Practice

-The practice and lifestyle of DO and MD physicians are similar.
+Medically, what a DO is differs from what an MD is, but their practices and lifestyles tend to be similar.
 While DOs rely on their additional training when conventional medicine techniques do not completely resolve symptoms, MDs will use their allopathic studies and experiences in their practices.

 Residency

 In recent years, however, the ACGME has acknowledged the COMLEX board exam as equivalent to the USMLE.
-This acknowledgment is good news for osteopathic students who previously had to take both exams if they wanted to enter an ACGME residency program.
-Many residency programs now accept the COMLEX exam.
+Many residency programs now accept the COMLEX exam, but some may still require the USMLE.

 Lifestyle